AFM-analysis/nanite/README.rst

 Installation
 ------------
-To install the latest release, simply run
+To install the latest release, simply run:

 ::